yongchunli-13/Sparse-PCA/README.md

 Lastly, we compare the proposed SDP relaxations with SDP relaxation (17) whose implementation is also available in the "sdp_rels.py" file.

 ## Datasets

+# Thank you

+Thank you for your interest in Sparse PCA (SPCA).
+Please let me know if you encounter any issues using this code, or have comments or questions.
+Feel free to email me anytime.

+Yongchun Li ycli@gatech.edu